gamma-opt/DecisionProgramming.jl/docs/src/decision-programming/paths-and-properties.md

 Now, given inactive chance states such that we remove the dashed paths, we have a symmetric influence diagram.
 Both decisions will have an equal number of possible paths.
 However, there are only eight possible paths instead of twelve if there were no inactive chance states.

-## Other Properties
-In this section, we define more properties for influence diagrams.

-**Discrete** influence diagram refers to countable state space.
-Otherwise, the influence diagram is **continuous**.
-We can discretize continuous influence diagrams using discrete bins.

-Two nodes are **sequential** if there exists a directed path from one node to the other in the influence diagram.
-Otherwise, the nodes are **parallel**.
-Sequential nodes often model time dimension.

-**Repeated subdiagram** refers to a recurring pattern within an influence diagram.
-Often, influence diagrams do not have a unique structure, but they consist of a repeated pattern due to the underlying problem's properties.

-**Limited-memory** influence diagram refers to an influence diagram where an upper bound limits the size of the information set for decision nodes.
-That is, $I(j)≤m$ for all $j∈D$ where the limit $m$ is less than $|C∪D|.$ Smaller limits of $m$ are desirable because they reduce the decision model size, as discussed on the [Computational Complexity](@ref computational-complexity) page.

-**Isolated subdiagrams** refer to unconnected diagrams within an influence diagram.
-That is, there are no undirected connections between the diagrams.
-Therefore, one isolated subdiagram's decisions affect decisions on the other isolated subdiagrams only through the utility function.

-A chance or decision node is **redundant** if it is a leaf node and not in any value node's information set.
-Formally, if $j∈C∪D$ is a leaf node and there does not exist a value node $i∈V$ such that $j∈I(i)$, then node $j$ is redundant.